jeany55/MyAccountant/README.md

 # MyAccountant

-**MyAccountant** is a World of Warcraft addon that helps track where your money is going.
+**MyAccountant** is a World of Warcraft Addon that helps track where your money is going.

 ![My Accountant](Docs/header1.png)

-Heavily inspired by AccountantClassic, see a breakdown of income/outcome by source either by session, day, week, month, year, or all time.
-It currently supports all versions of WoW.
+Heavily inspired by AccountantClassic, see a breakdown by source - either by session, day, week, month, year, or all time.
+MyAccountant currently supports all versions of WoW.

 ## How to contribute